Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Difference-in-Means Estimator

-However, since $\widetilde{\bmu}$ is not observable---each unit reveals only one potential outcome—this variance cannot be achieved in practice.
-In what follows, we construct an estimable surrogate with the correct conditional expectation and develop a leave-one-out regression-adjusted DM estimator (LOORA-DM), together with its finite-sample variance expression and asymptotic properties under complete random assignment.
+The vector $\widetilde{\bmu}$ is not observed, so the variance in \eqref{eq:dm-projection-final} cannot be attained in practice.
+The next section introduces an estimable surrogate and uses it to define a leave-one-out regression-adjusted DM estimator (LOORA-DM).